Cedars of God: Modern history

-Current status
+In 1998, the Cedars of God were added to the UNESCO list of World Heritage Sites.
 The forest is rigorously protected.
 It is possible to tour if escorted by an authorized guide.
 After a preliminary phase in which the land was cleared of detritus, the sick plants treated, and the ground fertilized, the "Committee of the Friends of the Cedar Forest" initiated a reforestation program in 1985.
-These efforts will only be appreciable in a few decades due to the slow growth of cedars.
-In these areas the winter offers incredible scenery, and the trees are covered with a blanket of snow.

-Biblical and other ancient references

-The Cedar Forest of ancient Mesopotamian religion appears in several sections of the Epic of Gilgamesh.
+The Committee planted 200,000 cedars, with 180,000 surviving.